 4. Plan Ahead of Mess

 We made sure to use ordinary masking tape (of a bright color) to cover up the baseboards and protect the ceiling from paint.
 In case of additional whoopsies, I kept a damp rag tucked into my pants.
 Like a boss.
 We also lined the whole floor with garbage bags.
 Pro tip: Tape them to the floor.
 Have you ever slid across the room on a step stool?
 Well guess what -- it's terrifying.
 The room looked at this point like a sloppy version of Dexter.
-I maybe realized I could never be a serial killer because I'd totally leave forensic evidence behind that would implicate myself.
+I maybe realized I could never be a serial killer because I'd totally leave forensic evidence behind that would implicate me.

 5. No but seriously -- Timing Is Actually Everything